-- ✓ CAEP, in accordance with Federal regulation (34 CFR Part 602 Subpart B (§602.22)), requires an EPP to inform CAEP of any changes to the educational mission, program, or programs of the EPP which may adversely affect the capacity of the EPP to continue to meet CAEP's standards.
+√ CAEP, in accordance with Federal regulation (34 CFR Part 602 Subpart B (§602.22)), requires an EPP to inform.
+CAEP of any changes to the educational mission, program, or programs of the EPP which may adversely affect the capacity of the EPP to continue to meet CAEP's standards.
 These changes must be communicated as part of the Annual Report or in a separate communication to the CAEP President, addressed to president@caepnet.org or the current mailing address for the organization.
-CAEP has the responsibility to determine what effect, if any, substantive changes would have on an EPP's accreditation - 1.
-[3.3] Did the EPP indicate any change in the legal status, form of control, or ownership of the EPP? \bigcirc Yes \bigcirc No - 2.
-[3.6] Did the EPP indicate changes in its regional/institutional accreditation status? - 3.
-[3.7] Did the EPP indicate changes in its state approval status?
+CAEP has the responsibility to determine what effect, if any, substantive changes would have on an EPP's accreditation

+1. [3.2] Did the EPP indicate an y change in the legal status, form of control, or ownership of the EPP?

+O Yes ○ No

+anges in its regional/institutional accreditation status?

+O Yes ◎ No

+anges in its state approval status?

+O Yes ◎ No